sanjay-dixit07/AngularProjects/README.md

 # AnimeCharcters

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.5.
+This project was developed using angular cli for understanding the concepts of binding.

 ## Development server